n0th1ng-else/typescript-types-complex-example/article/ARTICLE.EN.md

 }
 ```

-(depending on the value, the button will be rendered in a specific color palette)
+(depending on the value, the button will be rendered in a specific size and color palette)

-So this project becomes not just type definitions for the UI library, but a real package!
-And this is interesting -
+We came to an idea to store all library-specific values in one place.
+So this project became not just type definitions
+for the UI library, but a real package!
+It should represent the exact library state at some specific version.
+And this
-how can we combine the best of two worlds?
-Let's write down what we want to achieve in the end:
+is interesting - how can we implement this?
+Let's write down what we want to achieve as the result:

 1. We want the global variable `ui` to be accessible without having to import anything.
-2. We want our UI components definitions to be available without having to import anything.
+2. We want our UI components definitions to be available without having to import anything as well.
 3. We want to use predefined constants and objects for UI components by importing them from our types package.
 There
-   should not be any conflict to assign some type from the library in this case as well.
+   should not be any conflict to assign some type from the library in this case.

 Sounds like a small deal, right?
-Let's write some `.d.ts` file with definitions and...
+Let's write some `.d.ts` file with type definitions and...
 Oh, wait, you can't put real
 code (constants, enumerable lists, and other stuff) in the `.d.ts` file!
 Sounds reasonable.
 Let's create a regular
 `.ts` file and put all these enums there.
 Then we... well, how can we apply globals in the `.ts` file?!
 Meh...

 We **did not find** an example on how to do that, really.
-StackOverflow is flooded by the `.d.ts vs .ts` concept war.
-We
+StackOverflow is flooded with the `.d.ts vs .ts` concept war.
-had nothing but digging into Typescript documentation and finally got the code that meets our requirements.
+We had nothing but digging into TypeScript documentation and finally got the code that meets our requirements.

-### Start From The Scratch
+### Start from the scratch

 First things first.
 We write interfaces and enums as usual.
 I am going to provide code examples in a simplified matter,
 so we would focus on the approach, not the particular code features.
 Imagine we have a notification dialog, so we